 Traffic and pedestrian flows are imperative to the efficient functioning of the Commercial Zone, due to the large numbers of vehicles and people that come into the zone.
-Poorly sited vehicle crossings and excessive vehicle trips from service lanes can potentially disrupt traffic and pedestrian flows and increase congestion and conflict.
+Poorly sited vehicle crossings, excessive vehicle trips from service lanes or inadequate on-site parking can potentially disrupt traffic and pedestrian flows and increase congestion and conflict.
 These effects may compromise the zone's function and amenity, as could the effects of an inordinate amount of parking and other space dedicated to vehicles within the Horowhenua's town centres.